openwns/documentation/usersGuide/modules/dll/wifimac/experiment7.rst

    sandbox/opt/lib/PyConfig/wifimac/Layer2.py

-In the beginning of the file, the creation of the FUNs for stations, MPs and APs is encapsulated in different functions.
+At the beginning of the file, the creation of the FUNs for stations, MPs and APs is encapsulated in different functions.
 At the end, the class ``Config`` is defined.
 In the first part, variables are declared that will hold the configurations for different FUs: